the-anna-project/annad/doc/evaluation/character_tree.md

 ###### basic word information
 Basic word information is stored as a hash map. `key` is a word sequence holding basic information about itself.
-How many word should form the sequence should be dynamically found out using different strategies.
+How many words should form the sequence should be dynamically found out using different strategies.
 Default might be 3.
 Information that should be stored are this.